‘KUWTK’ Producer Ryan Seacrest Reveals There Are No Spinoffs Currently Planned

 This doesn’t necessarily mean there won’t a spinoff in the future.
 There just aren’t any in the works right now.

-Unlike Caitlyn Jenner, Ryan reportedly was involved in the decision to cancel the series.
-He revealed that the Kardashians struggled with letting KUWTK go.
+Unlike Caitlyn Jenner, Ryan reportedly was involved in the difficult decision to cancel the series.
+He revealed that the Kardashians struggled with letting KUWTK go, but it was ultimately the right call since the Kardashian and Jenner children are now adults and are now too buys with their own families to film.
+He told the outlet that he witnessed the Kardashian’s and Jenner’s reactions firsthand.

 “In talking to the family, this was a very, very hard decision for them to make.
 I know, even before and after the announcement came out, they were emotional.”